Classification of Ranks and Titles

 Instructor: At the Charles River Campus, an Instructor normally holds a minimum of a Master’s degree or equivalent, has completed most or all of the requirements for the doctorate or equivalent, and is expected to demonstrate effectiveness primarily as a teacher.
 At the Medical Campus, Instructor is the entry level rank for those who have recently completed their post doctoral training, residency or fellowship training.
 This rank is appropriate for new faculty, generally with M.D., Ph.D. or equivalent degrees, who have the potential for academic advancement.
 Medical Campus individuals at the instructor level may be in positions of advanced training prior to leaving the institution or being promoted to the assistant professor rank.

 All full-time Instructors are entitled under the by-laws of the University to attend and participate in the faculty meetings of their respective School or College.
 If authorized by the School or College faculty, they may have the right to vote.
-However, according to the Constitution of the Boston University Faculty Assembly and Faculty Council, they are not members of the Faculty Assembly.

 Assistant Professor: Generally, an assistant professor has been awarded a doctoral or professional degree or equivalent, exhibits commitment to teaching and scholarly or professional work of high caliber, and participates in University affairs at least at the department level